nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The diagram below summarises what is happening above with the help of a sequence diagram:
 ![NewTeammateSequenceDiagramImagae](images/NewTeammateSequenceDiagram.png)

+   *Figure 24: Sequence Diagram of the 'newteammate' command*

 The diagram below gives a short overview on what happens when a user's input is received:

 ![NewTeammateActivityDiagramImagae](images/NewTeammateActivityDiagram.png)

+   *Figure 25: Activity Diagram of the 'newteammate' command*

 --------------------------------------------------------------------------------------------------------------------